SaehwanPark/fsharp-for-researchers/content/chapter10.md

             |> Chart.withTitle (sprintf "Live Training: Epoch %d" i)
             |> Chart.withSize(600., 400.)
             |> Chart.show
-            // Note: In a browser, this opens a new tab.
+            // Note: In a browser, this opens a new tab for every snapshot.
             // In VS Code Polyglot Notebooks, this updates the output in place.

+// Usage
+// runTrainingLoop 200
 ```

 ### The "Watch" Pattern